Health and wellbeing services

 NHS Health Checks

 Did you know that if you're aged between 40 and 74 then you may be entitled to a free NHS Health check?
 The health check aims to reduce your chance of developing five different serious diseases: type 2 diabetes, heart disease, kidney disease, stroke or dementia.
 Find out more on the NHS Health Check website or NHS Choices.

 You are eligible to receive a free flu jab if you receive a carers allowance, or you are the main carer for an elderly or disabled person whose welfare may be at risk if you fall ill.
-The best time to have a flu vaccine is in the autumn, from the beginning of October to early November.
-Don't worry if you've missed it - you can have the vaccine later in winter.
 Ask your GP or pharmacist for more information.